 Shelly Motion – unique PIR

 It’s not just a PIR sensor.
 Shelly Motion comes with an array of sensors capable of measuring motion, vibration and luminosity.
 Thanks to these customisations, you can use this PIR sensor to trigger lights or dial it in, to work with alarm systems without running into false positives.

-What’s really cool about this sensor are the custom options.
+What’s really cool about this sensor is the custom options.
 Shelly Motion can detect individual motions every 3 seconds.
-Obviously this more than anyone would ever need, so you can customise the following settings:
+Obviously, this more than anyone would ever need, so you can customise the following settings:

 - motion sensitivity (distance and size of the motion)

 - motion pulse time (how many motion events before the alarm is raised)